CyberGRX/twin-sister/README.md

 expect(time_travel.value_returned).to(equal(expected))
 ```

-By default, TimeController has its own dependency context, but it can use a specified one instead:
+By default, TimeController has its own dependency context, but it can
+inherit a specified one instead:

 ```
 with open_dependency_context() as context:
-    TimeController(target=some_function, parent_context=context)
+    tc = context.create_time_controller(target=some_function)
 ```

 There are limitations.
 The fake datetime affects only .now() and .utcnow()